North America HVAC market

 Snapshot of key metrics

 The table below summarizes dividend payout ratio, ROE and the revenue growth rates (over the past three years) of Trane Technologies, Daikin and Carrier.
-Daikin has outperformed competitors in terms of sales growth, Carrier in terms of ROE, and Trane in terms of dividend payout.
+Daikin has outperformed competitors in terms of sales growth, Carrier in terms of dividend payout, and Trane in terms of ROE.

 **ROE is calculated based on net income for the previous fiscal year and the average amount of shareholders’ equity at the beginning and end of the fiscal year.